liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/02-discover-api.markdown

 or even the `curl` command in your system console.

-For simplicity, the examples in this documentation use the `curl` command and send requests to a @product@ instance running locally on port `8080`.
+For simplicity, the examples in this documentation use the `curl` command and send requests to a @sharepoint@ instance running locally on port `8080`.

 Run this `curl` command to access the home URL: